-Unsolicited Ethernet Encapsulation
+Ethernet Encapsulation

-This driver supports Unsolicited Ethernet Encapsulation, which allows the driver to communicate with serial devices attached to an Ethernet network using a terminal server.
-It may be enabled for the channel in the Communications property group of Channel Properties.
+This driver supports Ethernet Encapsulation, which allows the driver to communicate with serial devices attached to an Ethernet network using a terminal server.
+It may be enabled for the channel through the Communications property group in Channel Properties.